syelburgi/cowin-beep/README.md

 if you are looking for specific vaccine like covaxin/covishield then it can be run like below

-python3 cowin-beep.py --pincode 583227 --age 45 --vaccine covaxin
+python3 cowin-beep.py --pincode 583227 --vaccine covaxin

+python3 cowin-beep.py --pincode 583227 --vaccine covishield

+combination of all three
-python3 cowin-beep.py --pincode 583227 --age 45 --vaccine covishield
+python3 cowin-beep.py --pincode 583227 --age 18 --vaccine covishield